-Under Rule 2 of the Rules, insurance brokerage income in relation to a licensed insurance broker company means the gross income derived from the business of carrying on regulated activities by the company.
+5 Under Rule 2 of the Rules, insurance brokerage income in relation to a licensed insurance broker company means the gross income derived from the business of carrying on regulated activities by the company.

-- iii) To establish whether the deductible is: - not more than 50% of the company's net assets as at the end of its financial year immediately before the commencement date of the policy period under the policy; or - not more than 50% of the company's paid-up share capital as at the commencement date of the policy period under the policy if the company is in its first 12 months of operation as a licensed insurance broker company.exceed the broker's net asset value

-Obtain the latest audited financial statements and determine whether the deductible exceeds the broker's net asset valuerequirements.

-Guidance on PII requirements under the Rules is set out in paragraphs 16 to 22 of this PN.
-Notes:

-- Adequate cover is defined as the greater of: - two times the relevant insurance brokerage income; and - HK\$3,000,000 up to a maximum of HK\$75,000,000.

-- 2. The "relevant insurance brokerage income" is defined as follows: - for brokers in business for more than one year: the aggregate insurance brokerage income relating to 12 months immediately preceding the commencement date of the cover ("the commencement date"); or - for brokers in business for less than one year: the projected insurance brokerage income for the 12 months from the commencement date.

-It should be noted that the commencement date includes the annual renewal of the professional indemnity insurance cover maintained by an insurance broker.

-- 3. Where only one policy is in effect during the year the procedures need only be carried out once.
-However, if more than one policy has been in effect during the year, for example where the period of cover does not coincide with the financial year, or where the broker changes insurer during the financial year, it may be necessary to carry out the recommended procedures more than once, so that evidence is obtained in respect of the adequacy of the insurance cover in force throughout the period under review. - In cases where an insurance broker has been in business for more than one year but not for the full twelve months preceding the commencement date of professional indemnity insurance cover at the end of the financial year (in which there is no basis for the insurance cover.
-Refer (2) above), it should be noted that the insurance broker's minimum limit of indemnity should be calculated on the basis as if the insurance broker had been in business for less than one year and therefore his professional indemnity insurance cover should be based on projected insurance brokerage income.
+LICENSED INSURANCE BROKER COMPANIES - COMPLIANCE WITH THE INSURANCE (FINANCIAL AND OTHER REQUIREMENTS FOR LICNESED INSURANCE BROKER COMPANIES) RULES iii) To establish whether the deductible is: - not more than 50% of the company's net assets as at the end of its financial year immediately before the commencement date of the policy period under the policy; or - not more than 50% of the company's paid-up share capital as at the commencement date of the policy period under the policy if the company is in its first 12 months of operation as a licensed insurance broker company.exceed the broker's net asset value Obtain the latest audited financial statements and determine whether the deductible exceeds the broker's net asset valuerequirements.
+Gui dance on PII requirements und er the Rules is set out in paragraphs 16 to 22 of this PN.Notes: 1.
+Adequate cover is defined as the greater of: two times the relevant insurance brokerage income; and • HK\$3,000,000 up to a maximum of HK\$7 5,000,000.
+2. The "relevant insurance br okerage income" is defined as follows: income relating to ness for more than one year: the aggregate insurance brokerage 12 months immediately preceding the commencement date of the encement date"); or iness for less than one year: the projected insurance brokerage months from the commencement date. the commencement date includes the annual renewal of the urance cover maintained by an insurance broker.
+3. Where only one policy is in effect during the year the procedures need only be carried ou once.
+However, if more than one policy has been in effect during the year, for example where the period of cover does not coincide with the financial year, or where the broker changed insurer during the financial year, it may be necessary to carry out the recommended procedures more than once, so that evidence is obtained in respect of the adequacy of the insurance cover in force throughout the period under review.
+4.- the full twelve menths prec cover at the end of the fina (2) above), it should be no be calculated on the basis the broker has been in business for more than one year but not for reding the commencement date of professional indemnity insurance uncial year (in which there is no basis for the insurance cover.
+Refer beed that the insurance broker's minimum limit of indemnity should as if the insurance broker had been in business for less than one fessional indemnity insurance cover should be based on projected 10.